hmlendea/more-cultural-names/README.md

 # About

+**This project is currently ON HOLD at least until I buy the recently released DLCs of the game (most probably during the summer sale)**

 This is a sub-mod for CK2's Historical Immersion Project that add new culture-specific names and localisations.
 This mod expects a standard HIP installation, with all the default modules installed, especially SWMH.